We’re telling everyone: someone living with HIV and on effective treatment can’t pass it on.

 The landmark PARTNER study, published in 2016, looked at 58,000 instances of sex without a condom where one partner was HIV positive and one was HIV negative.

 Results found that where the HIV positive partner was on effective treatment (reducing the amount of the virus to ‘undetectable’ levels; also known as having an undetectable viral load), there were zero cases of HIV transmission.
 This is what is meant by the phrase Undetectable equals Untransmittable (U=U).

 This gives us the robust evidence to confidently say that people on effective HIV treatment can’t pass on the virus.

 What we’re doing

-We’re working with communities, media, policy-makers and community groups to get this message across to as many people as possible.
+We’re working with communities, media, policy-makers, community groups and healthcare professionals to get this message across to as many people as possible.

 By helping to spread the word and ensure that people know the facts about HIV and effective treatment, we hope to tackle stigma and remove the fear that often surrounds the virus.